 Scent & Safety: An Introduction to Essential Oils

-When used with knowledge and care, essential oils may support:
+When used with knowledge and care, essential oils support:

-- Immune support — tea tree (Melaleuca alternifolia), eucalyptus (Eucalyptus globulus)
+- Immune Support: Tea Tree (Melaleuca alternifolia), Eucalyptus (Eucalyptus globulus)

-- Mood elevation — sweet orange (Citrus sinensis), lemon (Citrus limon)
+- Mood Elevation: Sweet Orange (Citrus sinensis), Lemon (Citrus limon)

 Essential Oils and Safety Around Pets